redshirtrob/strat-manager/README.md

 $ mongod --config /usr/local/etc/mongod.conf
 ```

-### Extract attachments from mbox file
+### Extract reports from mbox file
 This is an optional script for extracting dailies, scorebooks, and
 standings files from an mbox file.
 This script exists because I had a
-large number of files stored as attachments in a gmail account.
+large number of files stored as reports in a gmail account.
 The
 easiest way to get access to them was to export the data as an mbox
 file using Gmail's export tools.
 ```bash